mnuma/awesome-public-check-sheet/README.md

 # Awesome Public Check Sheet

-📋 A curated list of publicly available security check sheets and trust pages from SaaS and cloud service providers in Japan.
+📋 A curated list of publicly available security check sheets and trust pages from SaaS and cloud service providers.

 ---